cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 Consider common objections to Rust's lifetime-annotation flavor of borrow checking:

 1. **You need heavy annotations.** This concern is misplaced.
 Are you intrigued by mutable value semantics, parameter-passing directives or second-class references?
 Borrow checking gives you those, without ever having to write lifetime arguments.
 If your function only uses references as parameters, elision implicitly annotates them in a way that can't fail.
 You only have to involve lifetime arguments when going beyond the capabilities of second-class references or mutable value semantics.
 More advanced usages such as the implementation of iterators, views and RAII wrappers with reference semantics are where annotations most often appear, because those designs deal with multiple levels of references.
 2. **Borrow checking doesn't permit patterns such as self-references.** It's true that checked references are less flexible than unsafe references or pointers, but this objection is at odds with the claim that lifetime parameters are too burdensome.
 Lifetime parameters _increase_ the expressiveness of safe references.
 Additionally, they can reference things important to C++ users that a garbage collection can't, such as variables on the stack.
 Do we want more expressive references at the cost of annotations, or do we want to get rid of lifetime parameters to make a simpler language?
-Those are opposite goals.
+Those are opposing goals.
 3. **Borrow checking with lifetimes is too different from normal C++.** Borrow checking is the safety technology most similar to current C++ practice.
 This model replaces unchecked references with checked references.
 Other safety models get rid of reference types entirely or replace them with garbage collection which is incompatible with C++'s manual memory management and RAII.
 The design philosophy of borrow checking is to take normal references but constrain them to uses that can be checked for soundness by the compiler.

 It's not surprising that the C++ community hasn't discovered a better way to approach safe references than the lifetime parameter model.
 After all, there isn't a well-funded effort to advance C++ language-level lifetime safety.
 But there is in the Rust community.
 Rust has made valuable improvements to its lifetime safety design.
 Lots of effort goes into making borrow checking more permissive: The integration of mid-level IR and non-lexical lifetimes in 2016 revitalized the toolchain.
 Polonius[@polonius] approaches dataflow analysis from the opposite direction, hoping to shake loose more improvements.
 Ideas like view types[@view-types] and the sentinel pattern[@sentinel-pattern] are being investigated.
 But all this activity has not discovered a mechanism that's superior to lifetime parameters for specifying constraints.
 If something had been discovered, it would be integrated into the Rust language and I'd be proposing to adopt _that_ into C++.
 For now, lifetime parameters are the best solution that the world has to offer.